Luckygaur/Luckygaur/README.md

 🚀 About Me
 🔭 I’m currently working on various projects related to Artificial Intelligence, Machine Learning & Python Backend Development
-🌱 I’m currently learning FAST APIs and system design
+🌱 I’m currently learning FAST APIs .
 💬 Ask me about anything — I may either know it or I’ll learn it!
 📫 How to reach me: gaurlucky102003@gmail.com